samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 Michael Furr, Jong-hoon (David) An, Jeffrey S. Foster, and Michael Hicks.
 In Wrigstad et al. [2009], pages 14–16.

-##### Tobias Wrigstad, Nate Nystrom, and Jan Vitek, editors.
-STOP ’09: Proceed-
-ings for the 1st workshop on Script to Program Evolution , New York, NY,
+##### STOP ’09: Proceedings for the 1st workshop on Script to Program Evolution
+Tobias Wrigstad, Nate Nystrom, and Jan Vitek, editors.
-USA, 2009.
-ACM Press
+ACM Press 2009

 ##### The Design and Implementation of Typed Scheme
 Sam Tobin-Hochstadt and Matthias Felleisen.
 To appear in Higher-Order and Symbolic Computation.

 ##### Complete Monitors for Behavioral Contracts.
 Christos Dimoulas, Sam Tobin-Hochstadt, and Matthias Felleisen.
 European Symposium on Programming (ESOP), March 2012.

+##### Proceedings of the Second Workshop on Script to Program Evolution.
+Edited by Robert Bruce Findler
+January 2011

 ##### Proceedings of the Third Workshop on Script to Program Evolution.
 Edited by Sam Tobin-Hochstadt
 NU CCIS Technical Report NU-CCIS-12-02, June 2012.

 ##### Gradual Typing for First-class Classes.
 Asumu Takikawa, T. Stephen Strickland, Christos Dimoulas, Sam Tobin-Hochstadt and Matthias Felleisen.
 Object Oriented Programming, Systems, Languages and Applications (OOPSLA), October 2012.

 ##### Typed Scheme: From Scripts to Programs.
 Sam Tobin-Hochstadt
 PhD Dissertation, Northeastern University, January 2010.

+##### Advanced Macrology and the Implementation of Typed Scheme.
+Ryan Culpepper, Sam Tobin-Hochstadt, and Matthew Flatt.
+In Proceedings of the 2007 Workshop on Scheme and Functional Programming, Universit́e Laval Technical Report DIUL-RT-0701, pages 1–13, 2007

 ## Related

-##### Simon Marlow and Philip Wadler.
-A practical subtyping system for Erlang.
-In
-ICFP ’97: Proceedings of the Second ACM SIGPLAN International Conference on Functional Programming
-, pages 136–149.
-ACM Press, 1997.

 ##### Type Dynamic in Haskell

-##### Cormac Flanagan.
-Hybrid type checking.
-In
+##### Hybrid type checking.
+Cormac Flanagan.
-Conference Record of POPL ’06:
-The 33th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages
+In Conference Record of POPL ’06: The 33th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 245–256.
-, pages 245–256.
 ACM Press, 2006.

+### Typing Untyped Languages

+##### A practical subtyping system for Erlang.
+Simon Marlow and Philip Wadler.
+In ICFP ’97: Proceedings of the Second ACM SIGPLAN International Conference on Functional Programming, pages 136–149.
+ACM Press, 1997.

-##### Christopher T. Haynes.
-Infer: A statically-typed dialect of Scheme.
-Technical
+##### Infer: A statically-typed dialect of Scheme.
+Christopher T. Haynes.
-Report 367, Indiana University, 1995.
+Technical Report 367, Indiana University, 1995.

+#####  A Type Notation for Scheme.
-##### Gary T. Leavens, Curtis Clifton, and Brian Dorn.
-A Type Notation for Scheme.
+Gary T. Leavens, Curtis Clifton, and Brian Dorn.
 Technical Report 05-18a, Iowa State University, 2005.

-##### Ryan Culpepper, Sam Tobin-Hochstadt, and Matthew Flatt.
-Advanced
-Macrology and the Implementation of Typed Scheme.
-In Proceedings of the2007 Workshop on Scheme and Functional Programming, Universit́e Laval Technical Report DIUL-RT-0701, pages 1–13, 2007

-##### Drew McDermott.
-Revised NISP manual.
-Technical Report YALE/DCS/RR-
+##### Revised NISP manual.
+Drew McDermott.
-642, Yale University, Department of Computer Science, 2004
+Technical Report YALE/DCS/RR-642, Yale University, Department of Computer Science, 2004

-##### Michael Salib.
-Starkiller: A static type inferencer and compiler for Python.
+##### Starkiller: A static type inferencer and compiler for Python.
+Michael Salib.
-Master’s thesis, Massachusetts Institute of Technology, Cambridge, Mas- sachusetts, 2004.
+Master’s thesis, Massachusetts Institute of Technology, Cambridge, Massachusetts, 2004.

-##### Andrew K. Wright and Robert Cartwright.
-A practical soft type system for
+##### A practical soft type system for Scheme.
-Scheme.
+Andrew K. Wright and Robert Cartwright.
-ACM Transactions on Programming Languages and Systems , 19
+ACM Transactions on Programming Languages and Systems, 19(1):87–152, 1997

-(1):87–152, 1997
+#####  Static type inference in a dynamically typed language
+Alexander Aiken and Brian R. Murphy
+In POPL ’91: Proceedings of the 18th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 279–290.
+ACM Press, 1991.

+##### Soft typing with conditional types.
+Alexander Aiken, Edward L. Wimmers, and T. K. Lakshman
+In POPL ’94: Proceedings of the 21st ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 163–173.
+ACM Press, 1994

+##### Strongtalk: typechecking Smalltalk in a production environment.
+Gilad Bracha and David Griswold.
+In OOPSLA ’93: Proceedings of the 8th annual ACM SIGPLAN Conference on Object Oriented Programming, Systems, Languages, and Applications, pages 215–230.
+ACM Press, 1993.

+##### User-defined data types as an aid to verifying LISP programs.
+Robert Cartwright.
+In International Conference on Automata, Languages and Programming, pages 228–256, 1976.

+##### Soft typing.
+Robert Cartwright and Mike Fagan.
+In PLDI ’91: Proceedings of the ACM SIGPLAN 1991 Conference on Programming Language Design and Implementation, pages 278–292.
+ACM Press, 1991.

+##### Safe polymorphic type inference for a dynamically typed language: translating Scheme to ML.
+Fritz Henglein and Jakob Rehof.
+In FPCA ’95: Proceedings of the Seventh International Conference on Functional Programming Languages and Computer Architecture, pages 192–203.
+ACM Press, 1995.

+##### Dynamic typing: Syntax and proof theory.
+Fritz Henglein.
+Science of Computer Programming, 22(3):197–230, 1994.